ShabanK/learning-nodejs/readme.md

 Why should I used streams in the first place? standard readfile works fine right?

 Basically, if i try to read a file that is larger than its buffer size, it won't be processed by it. so, a stream divides it in chunks and buffers it in chunk by chunk.

+pipe... basically a channel between streams.

+gzip and gunzip... zips and unzips file